Senzing/migrate/README.md

 1. What does it do?
     1. Start with the existing file contents.
-    1. Add in JSON key/value pairs that are in the template file, but not in the existing file.
+    1. Add JSON key/value pairs that are in the template file, but not in the existing file.
     1. Values that are in the existing file are *not* overwritten.
 1. Example invocation